Living with Wild Turkeys

 For more information or help

-If you have questions or concerns about nuisance wild turkeys in your neighborhood, please contact your local FWC regional office.
+If you have questions or are experiencing conflicts with wild turkeys in your neighborhood, please contact your local FWC regional office.
 To report an emergency situation involving aggressive wild turkeys, call the Wildlife Alert hotline at 888-404-FWCC (3922).